When it comes to eating soybeans, you have 2 main options: tofu and tempeh.

 |Tempeh||Fermented soybeans||Hard, crumbly texture.||Nutty taste, and fairly chewy.|

 I can’t stand plain tofu or tempeh.
+But in theory, tempeh should give you less gas than tofu.

 However, both absorb flavors really well.
 Add some spices, maybe some soy sauce or hot sauce, and now you have something that tastes good.